 - Aggie Honor System Office: http://aggiehonor.tamu.edu

-- Office of Rules and Regulatory Compliance: http://rules-saps.tamu.edu
+- Office of Risk, Ethics and Compliance: http://rules-saps.tamu.edu

 - Residence Life & University Apartments Handbooks: http://reslife.tamu.edu/livingOnCampus/rules

-- Texas A&M University System Policy Manual: http://tamus.edu/offices/policy/
+- Texas A&M University System Policy and Regulation Library: https://www.tamus.edu/legal/policy/policy-and-regulation-library/

 Rule Additions, Changes & Deletions